wp-plugins/quick-paypal-payments/readme.txt

 [quick paypal payments plugin](http://quick-plugins.com/quick-paypal-payments/).

 == Screenshots ==
-1. This is an example of a simple form usinf the shortcode [qpp].
+1. This is the main admin screen.
-2. Form using shortcode [qpp id='room deposit' amount='£30'].
-3. Form using shortcode [qpp amount='$40'].
-4. Form using shortcode [qpp id='cleaning'].
+2. An example form.

 == Installation ==

-1. Download the plugin.
-2. Login to your wordpress dashboard.
+1. Login to your wordpress dashboard.
-3. Go to 'Plugins', 'Add New' then 'Upload'.
+2. Go to 'Plugins', 'Add New' then search for 'Quick Paypal Payments'.
-4. Browse to the downloaded plugin then then 'Install Now'.
+3. Follow the on screen instructions.
-5. Activate the plugin.
+4. Activate the plugin.
-6. Go to the plugin 'Settings' page to add you paypal email address and currency
+5. Go to the plugin 'Settings' page to add you paypal email address and currency
-7. Edit any of the form settings if you wish.
+6. Edit any of the form settings if you wish.
-8. Use the shortcode `[qpp]` in you posts or page or even your sidebar.
+7. Use the shortcode `[qpp]` in you posts or page or even your sidebar.
-10. To use the form in your theme files use the code `<?php echo do_shortcode('[qpp]'); ?>`.
+8. To use the form in your theme files use the code `<?php echo do_shortcode('[qpp]'); ?>`.

 == Frequently Asked Questions ==